 Embracing Active Learning

-• Shadowing native speakers (imitating their rhythm and intonation)
+- Shadowing native speakers to internalize rhythm and stress patterns

 Technology-Driven Progress